Facilities and Grounds Usage

 - Rental fees may be waived if the event is directly sponsored by the University.

-Commercial catering services may be used in facilities where food service is permitted including the University Center, University West and University Outreach facilities.
+Commercial catering services may be used in facilities where food service is permitted including the University Center, University West, University North, University South, University Commons, and University Northwest facilities.
 Off-campus providers must show proof of insurance and provide a temporary alcohol license if serving alcohol.

 Individuals and groups are prohibited from bringing in food and beverages to be served at events without prior approval.